vintran93/vintran93/README.md

 I highly value clients and customers' needs and strive to create products that they will be beneficial to our society.
 I am a curious and natural problem solver and always want to keep learning and stimulating my brain.
 I am amicable and always trying to be positive and ensure the company is meeting its goals and expectations all while staying up to date and innovative.

-If I am not coding, I am still learning new things and displaying determination in other hobbies such as playing piano or learning a new trick on a skateboard.
+If I am not coding, I am still learning new things and staying busy in other hobbies such as playing piano or learning a new trick on a skateboard.

 Projects 📚 ✏️